fabkrum/web-performance-resources/crux-page-data.md

 ## Get a list of all page URLs

-For the next step you need a list of the URLs of all pages of your website.
+For the next step, you need a list of the URLs of all pages of your website.
-For most pages a manual approach would take for ever.
+For most pages, a manual approach would take forever.
 Therefore we automate it.

 ### Find your sitemap.xml

 * Most websites have a sitemap.xml in their root directory.
 Try to open the sitemap.xml in your browser `https://site-domain.com/sitemap.xml`
-* If you are not lucky you might find them linked in the robots.txt file: `https://site-domain.com/robots.txt`
+* If you are not lucky, you might find them linked in the robots.txt file: `https://site-domain.com/robots.txt`
-* If you are not lucky, you have to add the URLs manually or craete a sitemap.xml first.
+* If you are still not lucky, add the URLs manually or create a sitemap.xml first.

 ### Extract the URLs from your sitemap.xml